prontog/ws_dissector_helper/examples/README.md

 Simple Order Protocol (sop).
 An imaginary protocol.
 ========

 This is a simple, text protocol for an imaginary stock exchange.
-With it you can place simple orders in order make trades.
+Use it to place simple orders and make simple trades.

 All message types follow the format HEADER|PAYLOAD|TRAILER (note that '|' is not included in the protocol).